Don’t lose leads! Check these 3 things on your website ASAP!!

 Check #2 – Mobile friendliness

 The second thing that you have to check on your website is mobile friendliness.
-Mobile friendliness has become one of the strongest impact factors for your Google score.If your website is mobile friendly, if it works well on a mobile device, Google gives you preferences – you appear higher in Google search results.
+Mobile friendliness has become one of the strongest impact factors for your Google score (after site speed).If your website is mobile friendly, if it works well on a mobile device, Google gives you preferences – you appear higher in Google search results.
 Secondly, your user experience depends on it.

 Check all “those small things” that can make your visitors go away.
 Imagine them visiting your website and “struggling” to see the content, constantly “scaling” to see the images, or instead of image the “letter box” shape appears, meaning that there’s so picture.
-That’s just bed experience for them.
+That’s just bad experience for them.

 Check #3 – Clear path to action

 There’s a simple thing that you could do to test this path.
 Take yourself out of “site owner” mode and take a little tour through your website.
 Just browse like you’re never been there before or you don’t know the content.
 You could ask somebody who has never seen your website before and observe how they interact with it, what they do, where they scroll, what they click…

 Those are three things you could improve on your site – Check your contact form, check mobile friendliness, check “if the path to action is clear enough”.